-The Capital Region Chapter is a visible and articulate defender of civil liberties.
+The Capital Region Office is a visible and articulate defender of civil liberties.
 Staff and board members appear frequently in the media, and in public forums to educate and promote the individual rights and fundamental freedoms that our nation is based upon.

 What We Do

 Toward the end of September, the the Capital Region Office hosts several Banned Book Week events to celebrate the freedom to read books of one's choice and to spotlight continuing efforts to censor free expression.

 Campaign to Stop Police Misconduct and Create Meaningful Citizen Review

 The Capital Region Office has advocated for meaningful civilian oversight of police agencies in Albany and Schenectady to address serious persistent allegations of police misconduct and corruption.
 We have sponsored rallies and other public events and joined with community groups and residents to work for institutional reform to ensure that police agencies throughout the Capital Region respect the civil liberties of all residents.

 Protecting Reproductive Rights

 The Capital Region Office sponsors educational events to highlight current issues in reproductive rights on the national and state level.
 We continue to monitor threats to the availability of reproductive health care in services affected by hospital mergers, medical insurance inequity, Medicaid funding, and all intrusions into reproductive decision-making by a woman and her physician.

 The Capital Region Office is dedicated to informing young persons of their rights at school and in the community by holding workshops informing teens of their rights at school, in the community, and when encountering law enforcement.

 The legal committee answers many complaints concerning legal rights and civil liberties.
 We have an active group of dedicated attorneys who selflessly give of their time and effort.
 They have: